Siddu0201/acadlix-free/readme.txt

 Acadlix is a WordPress LMS plugin for creating and selling online courses, quizzes, exam-level test series, and assessments.

 == Description ==
-Acadlix LMS is a free WordPress LMS plugin designed for coaching institutes, training centers, educators and startups who want to create and sell online courses, test series, and live classes with advanced examination.
+Acadlix LMS is a free WordPress LMS cum quiz plugin designed for coaching institutes, training centers, educators and startups who want to create and sell online courses, test series, and live classes with advanced examination.

 [youtube https://www.youtube.com/watch?v=k34FHVk2UDU]